 The Conference of the Parties (COP) is the governing body of the FCTC, comprised of delegates from each of the countries that have ratified the Treaty, as well as the European Union.
-The COP meets on a regular basis, with past sessions in 2006, 2007, 2008, 2010 and 2012.
-It will meet again in October 2014 in Moscow, Russia.
+The COP meets on a regular basis, with past sessions in 2006, 2008, 2010, 2012 and 2014.
+It will meet again in November 2016 in Los Cabos, Mexico.

 In 2012, after four years of negotiations, the COP adopted a Protocol to fight illegal trade in tobacco products.
 The countries that ratify the Protocol will commit to take measures to control the supply chain of tobacco products and to cooperate internationally.
 PMI supported this Protocol, read our statement on its adoption here.